 Coreso is closely involved in EU projects to find new solutions, working alongside TSOs, market players and other partners.
-For instance, in order to perform a daily flow-based capacity calculation process in the CWE-CEE region, Coreso jointly defines, tests and implements new methods, tools and processes for capacity calculations and enables security of supply by coordinating operational security assessments.
-Coreso is also developing and implementing new capacity calculation methods in other European regions including Central South (Northern Italian Border), South-West (Iberia and France), the Channel and United Kingdom/Ireland.
+For instance, in order to perform a new process in a specific region, Coreso contributes to define, test and implement the new methods, software solutions and processes in collaboration with the TSOs and potentially the other RCC of the concerned region.

 Coreso actively participates in ENTSO-E working groups to share its expertise and know-how in many areas, such as performing quality assessments, improving grid models by supporting the implementation of the new Common Grid Model Exchange Standards, developing the European Merging Function, and organising the required coordination activities between TSOs.
-The project team also promotes exchanges and fosters collaboration with other Regional Security Coordinators (RCSs).
+Our Services team also promotes exchanges and fosters collaboration with other RCCs.